Back-end Engineering Articles

 end

-In this case, Circle, Square, and Triangle inherit from Figure, which means that they all have the methods defined in Figure (reading and writing methods like stroke and fill).
-So let's now try to use it.
+In this case Circle, Square and Triangle inherits from Figure, which means that they all have the methods defined in Figure (in this case reading and writing methods like stroke and fill).
+Let’s now try to use it

 class Figure